yulqen/yulqen/README.md

 - 👋 Hi, I’m @yulqen
-- 👀 I’m interested in Python, Perl, Linux, OpenBSD, Go, C and lots of other stuff.
+- 👀 I’m interested in Clojure, Lisp, Python, Perl, Linux, OpenBSD, Go, C and lots of other stuff.
 - 🌱 I’m currently learning Javascript.
 - 💞️ I’m looking to collaborate on - see above!
 - 📫 How to reach me: y at yulqen.org